UniMath/agda-unimath/src/ring-theory/ring-extensions-rational-numbers.lagda.md

     map-initial-hom-Ring (ring-Rational-Extension-Ring R)
 ```

-### Fractional extension of the initial ring homomorphism into a rational ring
+### Fractional extension of the initial ring homomorphism into a ring extension of `ℚ`

 It is defined as `φ : (p/q : fraction-ℤ) ↦ (ι p)(ι q)⁻¹ = (ι q)⁻¹(ι p)` where
 `ι : ℤ → R` is the initial ring homomorphism.